GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 ## <u>HRIS-Get-Balance flow</u>

 An agent's time-off balances is received in this flow.
 This flow retrieves time off balances for all the requested dates and for extternal time off types requested.
+This flow should check if agents cannot exceed certain balance thresholds in the HRIS and the flag to override the threshold is set to false.
+If this is the case, data actions may have to be invoked separately.

 ### <u>Flow invocation context and details</u>